 What is FoEH?

 Friends of Elizabeth House is a network of individuals and families who give regularly to the Community Centre.
 We set it up after the phenomenal response to our Covid-19 emergency response, seeing more volunteers in 6 months than in the whole history of the Charity.
-Knowing many people have to go back to work, we wanted to create a way for us to stay in touch but also make it very simple to help your local community centre as many people still need our support.
+Knowing many people have gone back to their ‘normal life’, we wanted to create a way for us to stay in touch but also make it very simple to help your local community centre as many people still need our support.

 Our friends are past volunteers and service users, or community members who want to see that their charitable donations go to a great cause, making an impact locally.